dixondan/njf-fire-sev/README.md

 Data
 --------

-  - Direct download predicted fire severity rasters for each fire at 30 x 30 m resolution
+  - Download predicted fire severity rasters for each fire at 30 x 30 m resolution
   - Shapefile to associate each predicted raster and burn perimeter
   - Tables containing the following:
     - Train/test fire info -> predictors and response variable for training random forest (CSV)